Neonpool: Reimagining cryptocurrency transaction pools for lightweight clients and IoT devices: Proposed scheme

 \section{Proposed scheme}

-In this section, we provide a detailed explanation of our proposed scheme. \textit{Neonpool}, does not necessitate the storage of complete transactions.
+In this section, we provide a detailed explanation of our proposed scheme.
+By leveraging probabilistic data structures, \textit{Neonpool} maintains the transaction pool's core functionality while significantly improving resource efficiency.
+It does not necessitate the storage of complete transactions.
 Instead, it only stores transaction fingerprints, effectively disassociating the processes of transaction forwarding and inventory management.

 \textit{Neonpool} comprises two primary components.
-The first, \texttt{bloomtxFilter}, utilizes the transaction ID or hash, \texttt{txHash} to map valid ingress transactions.
+The first, \texttt{bloomtxFilter}, utilizes the transaction ID or hash, \texttt{txHash}, to map valid ingress transactions.
 The second component, \texttt{dstxFilter}, ensures that duplicate or potential double-spend transactions are identified and discarded.
-The exact mechanism to identify potential double spending varies for UTXO-based Bitcoin and account-based Ethereum.
+The exact mechanism to identify potential double-spending varies for UTXO-based Bitcoin and account-based Ethereum.

 We present two variations of our proposed scheme, namely \textit{Neonpool-BTC} and \textit{Neonpool-ETH}.
 The term \textit{Neonpool} is used if a certain aspect of the scheme applies to both Bitcoin and Ethereum.
-We use the term \textit{mempool} to refer to the Bitcoin transaction pool, and \textit{txpool} to refer to the Ethereum transaction pool, while \textit{transaction pool} is a generic term that applies to both \textit{Bitcoin mempool} and \textit{Ethereum txpool}.
+We use the term \textit{mempool} to refer to the Bitcoin transaction pool and \textit{txpool} to refer to the Ethereum transaction pool, while \textit{transaction pool} is a generic term that applies to both \textit{Bitcoin mempool} and \textit{Ethereum txpool}.